A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Introduction

-We developed a method for modeling causal effects for spatial data with multiple exposures and outcomes in the presence of unmeasured, global spatial confounders.
-Motivated by \cite{guan2023spatial}, we project spatial data onto the spectral domain, using eigendecomposition of the precision matrix from the CAR model; thus, the observations are transformed into independent variables, each of which represents a different spatial scale.
-We relax the no-unmeasured-confounder assumption to allow for global confounding.
-Under this assumption of local unconfoundedness, the spatial confounder is uncorrelated with the exposures in local scales, ensuring the causal interpretation of the treatment effect.
-By no means trivial, the extension from univariate to multivariate requires a three-way array to store the multiscale coefficients.
-The tensor structure captures complicated dependence with constraints on diminishing correlations in local scales.
-We use canonical polyadic (CP) decomposition to model the tensor coefficients and use shrinkage priors to encourage sparsity and borrow strength from different tensor dimensions \citep{kolda2009tensor,guhaniyogi2017bayesian}.
-Though both univariate and multivariate analyses reduce mean squared error due to confounding under the required assumptions, multivariate analysis leverages the low-rankness of the coefficients and the correlation shared among multiple outcomes, gaining efficiency.
-An extensive simulation study demonstrates the strengths of our proposed method.
+We develop a novel method for modeling causal effects for spatial data with multiple exposures and outcomes in the presence of unmeasured, global spatial confounders.
+Motivated by \cite{guan2023spatial}, we project spatial data into the spectral domain and use the local-unconfoundedness assumption to identify causal effects.
+The extension from univariate to multivariate requires a three-way tensor to quantify the effects by exposure, outcome and spatial scale.
+The proposed tensor structure captures complicated patterns with constraints on diminishing correlations at local scales to adhere to causal assumptions, and provides interpretable latent factors that lay bare the key relationships that drive the results.
+Compared to related methods, the proposed method allows for multiple exposures and outcomes unlike the univariate methods of \cite{guan2023spatial} and \cite{marques2022mitigating}.
+Compared to \cite{Urdangarin2024simplified}, the proposed method provides a comprehensive assessment of how estimates vary by spatial scale and a low-rank and interpretable estimate of the outcome/exposure structure, and avoids hard selection of the number of frequency terms that are assumed to be confounded.

 The remainder of the paper proceeds as follows.
 The motivating data are described in Section \ref{s:data}.
-Sections \ref{s:method}, \ref{s:alpha_w}, and \ref{s:theory} introduce the statistical method, examine characteristic of diminishing correlations in local scales, and demonstrate theoretical properties.
-The method is evaluated using an extensive simulation study in Section \ref{s:sim} and applied to the motivating data in Section \ref{s:app}.
+Section \ref{s:method} introduces the statistical method.
+The method is applied to the motivating data in Section \ref{s:data_analysis}.
 Section \ref{s:discussion} provides concluding remarks and discusses limitations.
-Computation, derivations, and additional results are provided in the supplemental materials.
+An extensive simulation study, computation, derivations, and additional results are provided in the Supplementary Materials.